 One of the key factors in stamina is energy production by the body.
 Energy is stored in the body in a compound called ATP (adenosine triphosphate).
 As energy is needed, the ATP molecule is broken down into ADP and inorganic phosphate, to yield measurable energy.
 This is the basis for energy production within the body, no matter the species.
 However, there are many factors that can contribute not only to ATP production, but also ATP utilization and overall cellular function within the body.

-Means of Directly Enhancing Energy Production:
+Enhancing Energy Production:

 - Carbohydrates are used by the body to readily make ATP or store them as glycogen, which is a readily available precursor to glucose.
 Simple sugars can be used to aid in boosting glycogen stores, however, more complex carbohydrates are viewed as a better option for long term building of glycogen.
 The use of high carbohydrate meals or carb loading is an option in some horses, just as it is in human athletes, however, there are limitations, especially just before a competition as loading the stomach with a meal can alter blood circulation, induce cramping, poor digestion and actually impair performance.